astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions/README.md

 ##### Summary

-Exposes static methods to perform various mathematical calculations, such as percentage change.
+Exposes static method(s) to perform various mathematical calculations, such as percentage change.

 <a name='M-xyLOGIX-Core-Extensions-Calculate-DeltaBetween-System-Decimal,System-Decimal-'></a>